stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 Finally we refactor the OBJ loader to use the new indexed builder and we also we add the `setAutoIndex()` option to the indexed builder to automatically add an index for each vertex.

+> Initially we tried to protect the buffers using `asReadOnlyBuffer()` but this seemed to break our unit-tests (equality of buffers is complex) and caused issues when we came to integration so they are exposed as mutable for the moment.

 All this work reduces the size of interleaved model from 30Mb to roughly 11Mb (5Mb for the vertex data and 6Mb for the index buffer).

 Result.